 It’s no secret that most jacks are very heavy.
 From hydraulic floor jacks to bottle jacks, these are dense, heavy machines.
 They have to be, as they’re built from heavy-duty steel that can support 3 or 4 tons.
-The lifting arms on floor jacks tend to have reinforced sections, while bottle jacks tend to have sturdy bases to support the weight.
+The lifting arms on floor jacks tend to have reinforced sections, while bottle jack stands tend to have sturdy bases to support the weight.

 Also, many floor jacks have steel wheels that might not roll very well but do a great job of supporting the weight of a truck or an SUV.
 With the typical weight of an SUV far north of 5,000 pounds, polymer wheels just won’t cut it.